 number of “inconvenient truths” – because the science behind climate change does not only show case the damage that human activities are cause to our planet and to our health, but they have raised questions about whether our economy, infrastructure and technology can deliver a low carbon world which would ensure temperatures do not rise to dangerous levels.

-Unfortunately, 85% of the current global energy system is based on fossil fuels.
-Less than 2% of today’s global energy demand is met by wind and solar¹.
 We also know – or estimate using the best available evidence – that by the end of this century, nearly all of the economically recoverable fossil fuels will be gone.
-From now until then this shortage will lead to an increase in price².
+From now until then this shortage will lead to an increase in price .

 We also know that carbon dioxide, emitted among other things through the burning of fossil fuels such as coal natural gas and oil, accounts for a large chunk of our greenhouse gas emissions.
-In the US, carbon dioxide represents 81% of greenhouse gas emissions³.
+In the US, carbon dioxide represents 81% of greenhouse gas emissions .

 Be energy efficient

 Energy efficiency is key to minimising carbon dioxide but also to reducing costs for any household.
 It seems like a no-brainer.
 But very often, because energy efficient appliances use a lot less energy to perform the same task, we just end of using more of them which just leads to the same climate impacts.

 So be efficient about how you use your heating, electricity or how often you use your washing machine.
 Also, don’t forget that insulation multiplies the effects of energy efficiency.
 Better insulation means that less heat escapes from your home, which means it gets warmer faster and using less energy.

 Many home owners are also investing in their own energy sources by installing solar panels to help heat their house.
 This helps bring energy costs down as well as conserving fossil fuels and reducing carbon dioxide emissions.